dbdesign-students-spring2024/6-mongodb-analysis-shaw2065/README.md

                 ...
 2473 more items
             ]

+    **insight**
+    Some names are not human names but rather business names or addresses, indicating that some Airbnb listings are managed by companies or organizations.

 5. find all of the places that have more than 2 beds in Athens, Attika, Greece (referred to as the neighborhood field in the data file, as neighbourhood_group_cleansed contains none in this dataset), ordered by review_scores_rating descending
+    | Retrieve documents meeting the two criteria simultaneously, ensuring they have more than 2 beds in Athens, Attika, Greece, using the `$and` operator and the `$gt` operator for the number of beds.
+    | Include only the requested fields (`name`, `beds`, `review_scores_rating`, and `price`) in the results, enabled by the projection that specifies the fields to be included and explicitly disables the `_id` field.
+    | Maintain descending order using the `sort` function, which sorts by the review_scores_rating field.
     ```
     db.athens.find({$and:[{beds: {$gt: 2, }},{neighbourhood: 'Athens, Greece'}]}, { _id: 0, name: 1, beds: 1, review_scores_rating: 1, price: 1 }).sort({ review_scores_rating: -1 })
     ```